Armstrong Williams: Howard Stirk Holdings

+Williams founded Howard Stirk Holdings in early 2013, with its name taken from his mother's maiden name, Howard, and his father's middle name, Stirk.

+On February 28, 2013, Barrington Broadcasting announced that it would sell its entire group, including NBC affiliate WEYI-TV, Saginaw, Michigan and CW affiliate WBSF, Bay City, Michigan, to Sinclair Broadcast Group.
+Sinclair already owned a station in the market, Fox affiliate WSMH, Flint, Michigan, and could not own more than one license in the market.
+As part of the sale, Sinclair transferred the license assets of WEYI-TV to Howard Stirk Holdings and of WBSF to Cunningham Broadcasting.
+WSMH took over the operations of both WEYI-TV and WBSF through local marketing agreements (LMAs) when the deal was completed on November 25, 2013.

+Included in the same February 2013 sale of Barrington Broadcasting's group to Sinclair Broadcast Group was ABC affiliate WPDE-TV, Florence, South Carolina; SagamoreHill Broadcasting owned Florence-licensed then-CW affiliate WWMB, which was operated by WPDE-TV under an LMA.
+Since the LMA was included in the group deal, SagamoreHill Broadcasting would sell the license assets of WWMB to Howard Stirk Holdings, with WPDE-TV continuing to operate WWMB.
+The sale was finalized on November 22.

-On December 4, 2014, the FCC approved the transfer of station licenses for WMMP, Charleston, South Carolina, WCFT-TV, Tuscaloosa, Alabama, and WJSU-TV, Anniston, Alabama, from Sinclair to Howard Stirk Holdings.
+On December 4, 2014, the FCC approved the transfer of station licenses for then-ZUUS Country affiliate WMMP (now MeTV affiliate WGWG), Charleston, South Carolina, WCFT-TV (now WSES), Tuscaloosa, Alabama, and WJSU-TV (now WGWW), Anniston, Alabama, from Sinclair to Howard Stirk Holdings.
 Under the arrangement, HSH would operate their future acquisitions as an independent broadcaster, forgoing agreements with third parties.
-On January 28, 2015, Intermountain West Communications Company filed to sell KVMY to Howard Stirk Holdings.
+On January 28, 2015, Intermountain West Communications Company filed to sell then-MyNetworkTV affiliate KVMY (now MeTV affiliate KHSV), Las Vegas, to Howard Stirk Holdings.
 The transaction was finalized on October 30.
-Howard Stirk Holdings revealed in its January 2015 application to purchase Las Vegas station KVMY that it again planned to acquire the WLYH-TV license from Nexstar Broadcasting Group; that sale was completed on November 12, 2015.
+Howard Stirk Holdings revealed in its January 2015 application to purchase KHSV that it planned to acquire the license of then-CW affiliate WLYH-TV (now WXBU), Lancaster, Pennsylvania from Nexstar Broadcasting Group; that sale was completed on November 12, 2015.
 These transactions made Williams the largest African-American owner of television stations in the US at the time.
 In 2019, Byron Allen surpassed Williams with his purchase of most of the assets of Heartland Media.

 On April 24, 2018, Sinclair announced that as part of its merger with Tribune Media, Howard Stirk Holdings would acquire the Sinclair-owned KUNS-TV in Seattle and KMYU in St. George, Utah, as well as the Tribune-owned KAUT-TV in Oklahoma City.
 This transaction was canceled once the Tribune deal collapsed in August 2018.

+On August 12, 2025, Sinclair announced that it would acquire WWMB (at this time a Roar affiliate) outright, creating a legal duopoly with WPDE-TV.
+The sale was completed on December 1.